A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Methodology

 \subsubsection{Periodicity-Fusing Module}

-To filter out the random noise in the periodic information, \mn\ firstly uses an auto-encoder \cite{10.1007/978-3-642-21735-7_7}.
-To solve the problem of variable periodicity for different machines and the problem of local periodicity violation, \mn\ uses an attention mechanism to evaluate the reliability of periodic information.
-The final prediction $y$ is given in Eq.\ref{filtery}-\ref{y_equ}.
+To filter out random noise in the periodic information, PePNet firstly uses an auto-encoder \cite{10.1007/978-3-642-21735-7_7}.
+To solve the problem of variable periodicity for different machines and the problem of local periodicity violation, PePNet uses an attention mechanism to evaluate the reliability of periodic information.
+The final prediction $y$ is given as: